Peter Barwick: Works

 He supported William Harvey's discovery of the circulation of the blood, and he is said to have written one of the best contemporary treatises on the subject.
 Barwick is now remembered for his life of his brother John, the dean.
 He began it in 1671, writing it in Latin, chiefly, it is said, for the sake of inserting the Latin disputation which his brother wrote for his D.D. degree.
 To the ‘Life’ he added an appendix vindicating the royal authorship of Eikon Basilike.
 The ‘Vita Joannis Barwick’ was published in 1721 by Hilkiah Bedford, who also wrote an English translation of the work published in 1724, with notes.
 The manuscript of the life, with papers used in it, was deposited in the library of St John's College, Cambridge.

 Family

 Peter Barwick and his wife Anne had one daughter: Mary (1645-1723).
 On 14 Jan 1678 at Westminster Abbey, Mary married Ralph Dutton (1630-1720), who later that same year was created a baronet by Charles II (on 20 Jun 1678).
-Through Mary, Peter was the ancestor of the Barons Sherborne, the Earls of Lichfield, 3rd Creation, the Earls Howe, 2nd Creation and the Earls of Dartmouth.
+Through Mary, Peter was the ancestor of the Barons Sherborne, the Earls of Lichfield, 3rd Creation, the Earls Howe, 2nd Creation, the Barons Digby (starting at the 9th/3rd Baron, Edward Digby) and the Earls of Dartmouth.